openshift/insights-operator/docs/arch.md

 - `clusterTransferInterval`  - frequency of checking available cluster transfers.
 Overwritten by `clusterTransfer/interval` from the configmap.
 Default value is `24h`.
 - `conditionalGathererEndpoint` - the endpoing providing conditional gathering rules definitions.
 Overwritten by `dataReporting/conditionalGathererEndpoint` from the configmap.
 Default value is `https://console.redhat.com/api/gathering/gathering_rules`.
 - `disableInsightsAlerts` - disables all the alerts registered by the Insights Operator.
 Overwritten by `alerting/disabled` from the configmap.
 Default value is `false`.

+The `insights-config` configmap provides the following additional configuration attributes not available in the `support` secret:

+- `disableRuntimeExtractor` - when set to `true` under `dataReporting/disableRuntimeExtractor`, disables the deployment and management of all insights-runtime-extractor resources.
+Default value is `false`.

 Content example of the `support` secret:

 ```shell script